 Midlife brings with it some wonderful opportunities, but also some challenging times.
 How to motivate yourself everyday can become an issue for some of us who are over 60, or over 50 if we’re retired and life has radically changed.

 Where do we fit in?
 Where do we go from here?
+Should we consider a total reboot and restructure of our life?
 We wonder how to become more productive and motivated as the years go by.
 So my attention was grabbed by this conversation.

 In the movie, the characters were discussing the upcoming week, and they each shared three things for that particular week: a Goal, a Plan, and an Aspiration.